PINKTAIGAH/Darkroom-analysis/README.md

 # Darkroom-analysis
-A repository designed to quickly analyse current measurments of SC-CVD diamonds taken in the LISA project
+A repository designed to quickly analyse current measurements of SC-CVD diamonds taken in the LISA project

 PLAN ON ADDING MORE DETAILS TONIGHT